zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 If you make changes that affect the installer, you will have to uninstall the toolkit from VS 2019 and reinstall your updated version.

+### Writing Tests

+This codebase uses [xUnit](https://xunit.net/) for testing.
+The codebase has a very small collection of tests; you are encouraged to help grow test coverage by including tests with your changes.

+At this time, unit and component-level tests are available.
+UI Tests have not been implemented.

+Tests are run as part of the build steps in msbuild.
+You can also run tests from within Visual Studio by using the Test Explorer.

 ### Known Issues

 -   The Toolkit currently does not compile under Visual Studio 2019